Reading time: 5 minutes

 We are here to help you navigate the disparity between the two.

-Liaison is what makes listening to and speaking French so darn difficult for newbies (and even not so newbies).
+Liaison (French) is what makes listening to and speaking French so darn difficult for newbies (and even not so newbies).
 Liaisons happen when a consonant which is normally silent, dead, or phonologically null, suddenly gets pronounced at the beginning of the word that follows it.

 Think of it as just like your normally silent and docile friend who suddenly acts up under a specific set of circumstances.
 Like probably the quiet guy who who turns loud and rambunctious after a bottle of beer (yeah you know those types).
 That's exactly what liaison is like.